 You should contact your DCF worker and lawyer to tell them that you want to move and why.
 You should have a full discussion with them about your desire to move and the positives and negatives about the move.
-You have a right to live in the least restrictive, most family-like setting as close to your home as possible.47
+DCF must place you based on your best interests and needs.